LeeAnnEditor/o365hq/FAQ/What is the best way to purchase Office 365 subscriptions or standalone plans.md

 4. Via your EA agreement, from your Microsoft Large Account Reseller (custom terms).

-Please call or email us if you know what you are doing and want to discuss Volume Licensing option.
-Otherwise, we recommend you to go with the best overall option, which is the CSP.
+Please call or email us if you want to discuss the Volume Licensing option.
+Otherwise, we recommend you go with the best overall option, which is the CSP.

-[So, why purchase your subscriptions in CSP or why switch to CSP from Direct or any other licensing channel:]{.underline}
+[So, why purchase your subscriptions in CSP, or why switch to CSP from Direct or any other licensing channel?]{.underline}

--   **Access to new plans** -- all new Office 365, Microsoft 365 and
+-   **Access to new plans** -- All new Office 365, Microsoft 365, and
-    Dynamics 365 plans appear ONLY in CSP channel.
+    Dynamics 365 plans appear ONLY in the CSP channel.
-    Microsoft's goal is to slowly decommission the Advisor (direct) model which you are using right now.
-So, it's better to switch sooner than later.
+    Microsoft's goal is to slowly decommission the Advisor (direct) model you are using right now.
+So, it's better to switch sooner rather than later.
--   **Free consulting support.** Depending on how much you spend each month, you may get a certain number of free consulting hours from us which you can spend on anything IT-related.
+-   **Free consulting support** Depending on how much you spend each month, you may get a certain number of free consulting hours from us, which you can spend on anything IT-related.
--   **Better terms and no cancellation fees.** There's no commitment if you purchase in CSP (compare with annual commitment for all enterprise (E1-E5) and standalone plans and 25% cancellation fee)
+-   **Better terms and no cancellation fees** There's no commitment if you purchase in the CSP (compare with annual commitment for all enterprise (E1-E5) and standalone plans and 25% cancellation fee).
--   **Free break-fix support** -- you get support from us AND from Microsoft.
+-   **Free break-fix support** -- You get support from us AND from Microsoft.
 Both.
-And, trust me, it makes sense to have an MS Gold Partner on your side in case something happens -- it's easier to reach us then Microsoft, we have years of experience working with Microsoft and we can escalate complex issues faster and better...
+It makes sense to have an MS Gold Partner on your side in case something happens -- it's easier to reach us than Microsoft.
+We have years of experience working with Microsoft and we can escalate complex issues faster and better...
--   *It's not a benefit but worth mentioning.* In CSP channel **price is the same** as when you purchase directly from Microsoft.
+-   *It's not a benefit but worth mentioning.* In the CSP channel, **the price is the same** as when you purchase directly from Microsoft.

-To move forward with CSP **you need to do the following**:
+To move forward with CSP, **you need to do the following**:

 1. Complete our short [New Customer Application form](https://office365.typeform.com/to/x5pDX2)